anthonywithah/chase-the-legend/Readme.md

 Download the latest files from the [**Releases**](https://github.com/anthonywithah/chase-the-legend/releases) section for all the documentation you need to play this game.

-- **Chase The Legend poster**: Print this full colour guide and look your opponent in the eye as you sore to victory.
+- **Chase The Legend Poster**: Print this full colour guide and look your opponent in the eye as you sore to victory.
 - **Chase The Legend Scoreboard**: Print and track all of your wins, also contains Quick Start Rules.
-- **Chase The Legend Tracker**: Transfer Tournament data from the Scoreboard to this tracking spreadsheet.
+- **Chase The Legend Tracker**: Transfer your Scoreboard data to this spreadsheet, to track all of your Tournaments.

 ![](assets/ctl-tracker-eg.jpg)